The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Operator

 Thank you.
-The next question is from the line of Abhishek M from hsbc.
+The next question is from the line of Abhishek M from HSBC.
 Please go ahead.

 Unidentified Participant